Frooger/Windows-10-Toast-Notification-via-PS/README.md

 Review it:
 Task scheduling->run Info-XXX Task
+## Create own Notification

+### Layout
+Create your own Layout XML file based on the sample files in Windows-10-Toast-Notification-via-PS/PS-Skripte/PS-Skripte/
+### Scheduling Task
+Go to task scheduling and create a new task with this action:
+#### powershell -file D:\PS-Skripte\Info.ps1 D:\PS-Skripte\Bäcker\Bäcker.xml
+task scheduling

 # FAQ
 In Case you have no D: Partition you have to Edit the ps1 file.